isomerpages/moe-corporationpri/_cca/Physical sports/Football (Boys).md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>In Football CCA, we aim to provide a platform to build confidence, nurture
+<p>In the Football CCA, we aim to provide a platform to build confidence,
-talents, and develop passion for the sport.</p>
-<p></p>
-<p>During training sessions, students develop their fitness and fundamental
-football skills including ball mastery, dribbling, passing, and shooting.
-We also focus on character building, by reiterating key values such as discipline, teamwork, and sportsmanship.</p>
+nurture talents, and develop a passion for the sport.
+During training sessions, students enhance their fitness and fundamental football skills, including ball mastery, dribbling, passing, and shooting.
+We also focus on character building by reiterating key values such as discipline, teamwork, and sportsmanship.</p>
 </td>
 </tr>
 <tr>